 Rushville is a somewhat small city located in the state of Indiana.
 With a population of 6,077 people and three constituent neighborhoods, Rushville is the 102nd largest community in Indiana.
 Rushville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Rushville is a blue-collar town, with 39.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Rushville is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Rushville who work in office and administrative support (14.31%), food service (9.33%), and management occupations (6.48%).
+Unlike some cities, Rushville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Rushville are a mix of both white- and blue-collar jobs.
+Overall, Rushville is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Rushville who work in office and administrative support (13.70%), sales jobs (10.72%), and food service (8.25%).

 The people who call Rushville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rushville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Rushville include Irish, English, French , and Italian.

 The most common language spoken in Rushville is English.
 Other important languages spoken here include Spanish and French.